 A versatile NFL offensive lineman whose decade-long career was defined by reliability and a crucial role in a historic Super Bowl victory.

-Dennis Kelly's football journey is a testament to persistence and adaptability.
-A towering figure from Purdue University, he entered the NFL as a fifth-round draft pick, a slot where many players fade.
-Instead, Kelly forged a ten-year career by mastering the unglamorous art of utility on the offensive line.
-He played for four teams, starting games at both tackle positions and even filling in at guard when needed.
+Dennis Kelly caught a touchdown pass on a trick play during the Philadelphia Eagles' Super Bowl LII win.
+He reported as an eligible receiver, a moment of audacity that highlighted his team-first mentality.
+A towering figure from Purdue University, he entered the NFL as a fifth-round draft pick.
+He forged a ten-year career by mastering utility on the offensive line.
+He played for four teams, starting at both tackle positions and filling in at guard.
 His most significant chapter came with the Tennessee Titans, where he became a trusted starter on the right side.
-However, his legacy is cemented by a single, pivotal play: during the Philadelphia Eagles' Super Bowl LII win, he reported as an eligible receiver and caught a touchdown pass on a trick play, a moment of sheer audacity that highlighted his team-first mentality and secured his place in franchise lore.
+That single pivotal play secured his place in franchise lore.

 1981–1996